My coverage of the Chick-fil-A Peach Bowl FCA Breakfast

 The bulls are rated and even more famous in many ways than the cowboys who ride them.
 For example, this bull had 27 consecutive buck-offs; now, that is 28.
 A cowboy must stay on the bull 8 seconds for the ride to count.
 Then they get a score that considers the bull they are riding.

 When a bull is determined unrideable, every once in a while, the Professional Bull Riders Association has a million-dollar ride.
-At $125,000 per second, this bonus ride offers one of the largest payouts any athlete has ever received for the amount of time they are required to compete.
+At $125,000 per second, this bonus ride offers one of the largest payouts any athlete has ever received for the time required to compete.
 In comparison, Dallas Cowboys quarterback Tony Romo received roughly $12 million to play in 15 NFL games in 2013.
 At 54,000 seconds per season, it took Romo 4,500 seconds to make $1 million.

 Georgia Tech’s #1 B. J. Elder lays up and passes Duke’s #2 Luol Deng during second-half play at the Alexander Memorial Coliseum in Atlanta, Georgia.
+Duke beat Tech 82-74.

 Nikon D2X, Nikon 24-120mm ƒ/3.5-5.6, ISO 100, ƒ/16, 1/200–[6] Alienbees B1600